 In our view, the changes announced by Centrelink on 18 November 2019 contain a number of important concessions.
 It now appears that Centrelink acknowledges, at least in some way, that:

 - averages calculated from annual ATO data are not a substitute for calculating actual fortnightly earnings; and

 - the onus should be on Centrelink to establish that a debt is owed, rather than recipients of welfare payments being required to prove that they were entitled to receive the benefits paid to them.

-Centrelink has therefore belatedly decided to freeze the Robodebt Scheme as it currently operates.
+Centrelink has therefore belatedly decided to freeze the Robodebt System as it currently operates.

 Why the Class Action is Proceeding?

 At this stage the Robodebt Class Action needs to proceed because there are a number of issues which Centrelink has not yet addressed, including the following:

 - Will Centrelink immediately return the money it has taken from our clients and others affected by the unlawful Robodebt System;

 - Will Centrelink immediately withdraw the many thousands of debt notices it has disseminated throughout the Australian community that had no proper basis to be issued;